aspnetrun/run-aspnetcore-microservices/README.md

 ## Whats Including In This Repository

 This is a complete example of implementation of a microservices-based architecture made available for study.
-This source code was forked and adapted from the Repository course https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?couponCode=AUGUST2021.
+This source code was forked and adapted from the Repository [course]https://www.udemy.com/course/microservices-architecture-and-implementation-on-dotnet/?couponCode=AUGUST2021.

-For more details about the application, please see https://github.com/aspnetrun/run-aspnetcore-microservices
+For more details about the application, please see this [link]https://github.com/aspnetrun/run-aspnetcore-microservices

 In this version of fork, you will find the following features:

-## Deployment:
+## Deployment

 I created the deployment code using: